ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

                 If you have previously attempted updating your receiver, there's a possibility it was soft-bricked.
 Go over the [Unbricking] procedure to recover it.

-        8. With your Receiver now in WiFi Mode and it was able to connect to your Local WiFi Network, open a Browser window on any WiFi-capable device that is also connected to the same Local WiFi Network.
+        8. With your receiver now in WiFi Mode and it was able to connect to your Local WiFi Network, open a Browser window on any WiFi-capable device that is also connected to the same Local WiFi Network.
 Type in the Address http://elrs_rx.local on your browser's Address Bar.
 The ExpressLRS Web UI should load.
             - If your browser cannot resolve this address and it cannot load the ExpressLRS Web UI, this means that MDNS is not working on your device or network.

             ??? tip "MDNS is not working!"
                 === "The `arp` Command"

                     1. Open up a Command Prompt window on your computer.
-                    2. Execute the command `arp -a` which will list all the devices in the Network.
+                    2. Execute the command `arp -a`, which will list all the devices in the Network.
-                    3. Use each of the IP Addresses marked as `Dynamic` as URL into your Browser until you get to the ExpressLRS Web UI.
+                    3. Use each of the IP Addresses marked as `Dynamic` as a URL in your Browser until you get to the ExpressLRS Web UI.

                 === "Router DHCP List"
                     1. Log in into your Router dashboard.
                     2. Check the DHCP List and look for the "elrs" device.
                     3. Take note of the IP Address given by your router.
-                    4. Use this IP address into your Browser as the URL.
+                    4. Use this IP address in your Browser as the URL.

         9. Activate the `Update` Tab.